tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 To activate the inline hook, you first need to register your external service endpoint with Okta using the [Inline Hooks Management API](/docs/api/resources/inline-hooks).

-You then need to associate the registered inline hook with a Custom Authorization Server Policy Rule by completing the following steps in Admin Console:
+You then need to associate the registered inline hook with an app by completing the following steps in Admin Console:

-1. Go to **Security > API Authorization Servers**.
+1. Go to the **Applications** menu and scroll down to **Applications**.

-1. Select the Custom Authorization Server to use this inline hook with.
+1. Select the app you will be using this inline hook with.

-1. One of the rules defined in the Custom Authorization server needs to be used to trigger invocation of the inline hook.
-Click the pencil icon for that rule to open it for editing.
+1. Select the **Provisioning** tab.

+1. From the Settings column on the left side of the screen, select **To Okta**.

-1. In the **Advanced Settings** section, click the **Assertion Inline Hook** dropdown menu.
+1. In the **Inline Hooks** section, click the **User Creation** dropdown menu.
 Any inline hooks you have registered will be listed.
 Select the one to use.

-1. Click **Update Rule**.
+1. Click **Save**.

-> Note: Only one inline hook can be associated with each rule.